Toto Wolff: Formula One

-After the 2020 F1 season, Wolff signed a new deal with Mercedes to continue as team principal and CEO for at least another three years.
+After the 2020 F1 season, Wolff signed a new deal with Mercedes to continue as team principal and CEO for at least another three years, increasing his ownership stake to 33% upon investment from Ineos, becoming equal shareholders with Daimler AG.

+After the 2023 F1 season, Wolff signed a new three-year deal to stay on as the team principal and chief executive of the Mercedes team.

-As of 2021, Wolff's net worth is estimated at CHF 1.25 billion (2021).
+As of 2023, Wolff's net worth is estimated at US$1.6 billion.